+Leadership positions are available to anyone who wants to take on the responsibility.
 J-Teen Leadership provides a platform for teens to develop the characteristics of effective leaders.
-Projects, meetings and conference calls are teen-led, so teens quickly learn how to voice opinions, listen to others, mesh ideas and create successful events.
+Projects, meetings and conference calls are teen-led, so they can voice their opinions, listen to others, mesh ideas and create successful events.

 Service Trip participants are encouraged to advocate on behalf of the people they meet on trips.
-By speaking at schools and synagogues, writing articles, and lobbying elected officials locally and in Washington, D.C, teens learn the power of their voice and discover the willingness of adults to listen to them.
+By speaking at schools and synagogues, writing articles, and lobbying elected officials, teens learn the power of their voices and discover the willingness of adults to listen to them.

 J-Teen Leadership empowers teens to work together for tremendous philanthropic impact.
 The J-Teen Leadership Duffle Bag Project is a teen-led philanthropic effort to collect supplies and donations in advance of each service trip.
 Teens reach out to family, friends and synagogue communities to collect needed supplies.